 It is important that you are clear from the first week of semester as to the number of essays (and other assessments) required of you for each module to be taken that semester.
 The relevant information for each module is available in the module descriptor.
 It is also important that you are aware of the submission dates for each piece of assessment.
 This will be written on the assignment sheets given out in the first week of semester.
-It is your responsibility to ensure that you have all this information, then seek out your module lecturer(s) immediately and acquire it.
+It is your responsibility to ensure that you have all this information by the end of your first week of semester.
+If you do not have this information, then seek out your module lecturer(s) immediately and acquire it.
 You can then plan your reading and writing of each essay, so that you are not left with several essays to write in the space of 24 or 48 hours!
 Note, also, that a submission must be made to every summative assessment on a module in order to pass the module.